invoiceninja/invoiceninja/docs/configure.rst

 We use `Omnipay <https://github.com/thephpleague/omnipay-braintree>`_ to support our payment gateway integrations.

-Follow these steps to add a driver.
+Follow these steps to add a `custom driver<https://packagist.org/packages/omnipay/common/dependents>`_.

 - Add the package to composer.json and then run ``composer install``
 - Add a row to the gateways table. ``name`` is used in the gateway select, ``provider`` needs to match the Omnipay driver name